 Benefits of Aloe Vera Gel for Hair

-- Aloe vera gel contains an enzyme known as proteolytic that helps treat itchy scalp and prevent dandruff.
+Aloe vera gel contains an enzyme known as proteolytic that helps alleviate itchy scalp and reduce the incidence of dandruff.

-- Aloe vera gel’s antiviral and antibacterial properties help soothe any scalp irritation.
+Aloe vera gel’s antiviral, antimicrobial and antibacterial properties help soothe any scalp irritation caused by excessive scratching.

 How Do You Apply Aloe Vera Gel on Hair?

-This was the recipe I use.
-You will require aloe vera gel, coconut oil, and vitamin E oil.
-I use this as a pre-poo treatment sometimes.
-If you don’t like coconut oil, you can replace it with wheat germ oil, hemp seed oil, castor oil or grapeseed oil.
+If you don’t like coconut oil, you can replace it with wheat germ oil, hemp seed oil, castor oil, or grapeseed oil.

-- In a plastic bowl, pour 3 tablespoons of aloe vera gel, 2 tablespoons of coconut oil and 5 drops of vitamin E oil.
+- In a plastic bowl, measure in the aloe vera gel, coconut oil, and vitamin E oil.

-- Mix thoroughly and apply to dry hair like a conditioner.
+- Mix thoroughly and apply to dry hair in sections like you would a conditioner.

-- Twist your hair up in sections, pin-up and cover with a shower cap or cling film.
+- Once completed, pin up the twists and cover with a disposable cap or cling film.

 - Leave in for 45 minutes then proceed with the rest of your regimen.
 You can adjust the recipe for the length of your hair.